Most future-referring verbs convey more than just future meaning

 The special meaning of this future-expressing verb (in the “present continuous” tense) might be described as arrangement-reporting.

 All of these different uses of future-expressing verbs illustrate what I mean by “types of future meaning”.
 There are many others in English.
 In this post I aim to identify those that seem the most important in professional writing, highlighting linguistic differences between them.
-For a similar post on another common verb form see 128.
-Imperative Verbs in Formal Writing.
+For other Guinlist posts that touch on English tense usage, see 76.
+Tenses of Citation Verbs and 171.
+Aspects of the Past Perfect Tense.

 FUTURE MEANINGS IN PROFESSIONAL WRITING

-Predicted futures are usually outside the control of the person predicting them.
-They are quite common in professional writing, but must be based on good evidence – past experience or scientific data – rather than mere faith.
+Predictions are typically statements about a future beyond the control of the person making them.
+They are quite common in professional writing, but must usually be based on good evidence – past experience or scientific data – rather than mere faith.
 The following is a more faith-based prediction that would not be likely in professional writing:

-(d) It is expected that El Niño WILL RAISE global temperatures.
+(e) It is to be expected that El Niño WILL RAISE global temperatures.

 2. Promises and Threats